satoshi-ikehata/PS-Transformer-BMVC2021/README.md

 - normals (normal.txt, if no ground truth surface normal is available, you can simply set all the values by zero)

 ### Running the training
-The training script is NOT supported yet (will be available).
+The training script is NOT supported yet (will be available soon!).
 However, the training dataset is alraedy available.
 Please send a request to sikehata@nii.ac.jp

 ## License